grafalex82/ut88/README.md

 - `0xf400`-`0xf7ff` - MonitorF RAM
 - `0xf800`-`0xffff` - MonitorF ROM

-Special notes about this CP/M version (and particularly BIOS implementation):
+Special considerations for this CP/M version, especially in terms of BIOS implementation:
-- Surprisingly, the BIOS exposes 4 disk drives, all pointing to the same data memory.
+- The BIOS unexpectedly exposes 4 disk drives, all referencing the same data memory.
-- Although 36k are allocated for the RAM disk, the disk descriptor exposes only 35k drive
+- Despite allocating 36k for the RAM disk, the disk descriptor exposes only a 35k drive.
-- There is no special addon that supports ANSI escape sequences (fortunately the system itself does not use this feature)
+- There is no additional add-on that supports ANSI escape sequences (fortunately, the system itself does not rely on this feature).
-- 0 tracks are reserved on the disk for the system.
-Cold boot process does not copy system to the disk
+- No tracks are reserved on the disk for the system.
+The cold boot process does not copy the system to the disk.
-- There is no warm boot supported.
-Instead, MonitorF will take operation during reboot.
+- Warm boot is not supported.
+Instead, MonitorF takes control during reboot.

 CP/M-35 binary is located [here](tapes/CPM35.RKU).
 Start address is `0x4a00`.

 ### CP/M programs

-If the CP/M program does not use any hardware specific features, and uses only BDOS/BIOS routines to operate with the system, there is high chance this program will work normally on UT-88 version of the CP/M.
+If a CP/M program avoids hardware-specific features and relies solely on BDOS/BIOS routines to interact with the system, there's a high likelihood that the program will function normally on the UT-88 version of CP/M.

-This section describes a few standard CP/M programs, interesting for learning and evaluation:
+Here are descriptions of a few standard CP/M programs that are interesting for learning and evaluation:
-- [SUBMIT.COM](doc/disassembly/submit.asm) - provides a way to create and run some sort of scripts, automatically executed by the CP/M CCP.
-The program allows parameterizing the script, so that the script is developed generic, and the program substitutes actual parameter values.
-Despite SUBMIT.COM is a stand alone application, it has some support from CCP and even BDOS function to make it working.
-The program was originally written in PL/M language, also [added to the repository](doc/disassembly/SUBMIT.PLM) for comparison (code found on Internet, probably this is original source).
+- [SUBMIT.COM](doc/disassembly/submit.asm) - This program provides a way to create and run scripts that are automatically executed by the CP/M CCP.
+SUBMIT.COM allows for the parameterization of scripts, making them generic, and the program substitutes actual parameter values.
+Despite being a standalone application, it has some support from CCP and even BDOS functions to facilitate its operation.
+The program was originally written in PL/M language, and the original source has been [added to the repository](doc/disassembly/SUBMIT.PLM) for comparison (code found on the Internet, probably the original source).
-- [XSUB.COM](doc/disassembly/xsub.asm) - program that allows substituting console input to be passed to other programs.
-The program loads and stay resident in memory, hooks the BDOS handler and substitutes it with own one.
-If a program calls BDOS for a console input, XSUB provides pre-defined data instead (loaded from a file).
-This program is interesting with its 'terminate and stay resident' approach, as well as hooking the BDOS handler.
+- [XSUB.COM](doc/disassembly/xsub.asm) - XSUB is a program that enables substituting console input to be passed to other programs.
+The program loads and stays resident in memory, hooks the BDOS handler, and substitutes it with its own.
+If a program calls BDOS for console input, XSUB provides predefined data instead (loaded from a file).
+This program is interesting due to its 'terminate and stay resident' approach, as well as its capability of hooking the BDOS handler.

 # UT-88 Emulator